 Increasing Tobacco Prices Through Non-Tax Approaches

 According to the Surgeon General, raising the price of tobacco products is one of the most effective strategies for reducing initiation, decreasing consumption, and increasing cessation.
-It is has a pro-equity effect on smoking.
+It also has a pro-equity effect on smoking.
 While raising excise taxes is the gold standard for raising the price of tobacco products, other non-tax opportunities exist for states and communities facing political barriers to excise tax increases.

 - Implementing or strengthening minimum price laws;